carrein/Filters/README.md

 ![A screenshot of a popover with multiple filter options](filters.png)

 ## Overview
-The `Filters` component allows users to apply a set of filters to their results.
-Multiple filter types can be applied within groups using OR boolean logic, and across groups using AND boolean logic.
+The `Filters` component allow users to apply a set of filters to their results.
+Multiple filter types can be applied within groups using OR boolean logic and across groups using AND boolean logic.

-This example is being documented as it provides insight into various React patterns and tradeoffs when building user-facing features.
+This particular example is being documented as it provide insights into various React patterns and tradeoffs when building user facing features.

 ## Requirements
 1. Users should be able to toggle individual filters and dropdowns.
-2. Users should be able to toggle an entire group of options.
+2. Users should be able to toggle an entire group of checkboxes.
 3. Users should be able to toggle all options in a dropdown.
 4. Users should be able to clear all filters.
-5. Users should be able to send a link with their applied filters to others.
-Other users who access that link should see the same filters applied.
+5. Users should be able to send a link with their applied filters to other users.
+Users who access said link should see the same filters being applied to their results.
-6. Filters should only be applied when the user clicks on an action button i.e., "Apply".
+6. Filters should only be applied when the user clicks on an action item i.e., an "Apply" button.

 The above requirements dictates the following:
 1. We need to read from the query parameters from the URL when the page mounts.
 The URL will act as a form of state when links are shared.
 2. We need to seperate the URL state from the state that the user interacts with.
-If we simply read and write to the URL on each user event, the results will update on every action.
+If we simply read and write to the URL on each user event, the results will update on every user action.

 ## Implementation
 For brevity, we will only discuss the implementation of the `FiltersProvider` here.
 This Provider encapsulates most of the business logic that powers the `Filters` component.
 The implementation details of other individual components i.e., `Checkbox`, `Dropdown` and auxiliary helper methods will not be discussed in full.